About Donna

 Have you always wanted to be a writer?

 Yes, but I’m not sure I realized it.
 From a very young age, I’ve had stories swirling around in my head.
 When I was growing up, I didn’t know being a writer was a way to make a living.
 I was raised to be practical—get a “real” job.
-I followed that playbook for fifty years, until I finally decided to be impractical.
-I wrote my first book when I was over 50.
-It’s really never too late.
+I followed that playbook for many years until I finally decided to be impractical.
+I wrote my first book in 2020.
+It’s really never too late to change career paths.
 I plan to be writing well into my golden years.